 NCAA Tournament 2019: B/R Expert Predictions, Updated Results for Elite 8

-While defense may rule the opening day of the Elite Eight, offense should steal the show on Sunday.
-The second weekend of the 2019 men's NCAA tournament is a fantastic one.
+While elite defensive teams ruled the opening day of the Elite Eight, offense should steal the show on Sunday.
+The second weekend of the 2019 men's NCAA tournament is set to be fantastic.

-Although Auburn upset North Carolina, this year's chalk-heavy edition of March Madness largely continued in the Sweet 16.

-Three No. 1 seeds advanced in familiar fashion.
-Gonzaga won comfortably, Virginia made it through an ugly game and Duke managed to survive another tight finish.
-But a win is a win―and one more victory results in a trip to the Final Four.
+Texas Tech upset Gonzaga in Saturday's first game, and then Virginia survived Purdue in an overtime classic.

-With only one exception, Bleacher Report's college basketball experts―David Gardner, David Kenyon and Kerry Miller―agree on the results for the Elite Eight.
+Bleacher Report's college basketball experts David Gardner, David Kenyon and Kerry Miller and Elliott Pohnl have predictions for Sunday's games.

 The predictions are ordered based on tipoff time.